 Which coding bootcamps are approved for the GI Bill, and what is the process to use it for your tuition?
-In this podcast we talk to Maggi Molina, who helps veterans get into tech at Operation Code; Erin Frazier, the Director of Operations at The Software Guild coding bootcamp, which was recently approved to offer VA benefits; and Eric Dowty, a Turing School of Software and Design grad, and 8-year Air Force veteran.
+In this podcast we talk to Maggi Molina, who helps veterans get into tech at Operation Code; Erin Frazier, the Director of Operations at The Software Guild coding bootcamp; and Eric Dowty, a Turing School of Software and Design grad, and 8-year Air Force veteran.
 We look at the history of the GI Bill, what it’s like transitioning from the military to a coding bootcamp, why veterans excel at bootcamp, and the future of the GI Bill.
-Listen to the podcast or read the transcript!

 In that roundtable, it was clear that the use of the GI Bill for coding bootcamp tuition was on the minds of both educators and government.
 The first coding bootcamp to get approved for the GI Bill was Skill Distillery in Colorado, around July 2015.
+Skill Distillery is now part of a pilot program called VET TEC.
 And other schools around the US also went through this pretty long and arduous approval process.
 But recently in August 2017, Congress signed the Harry W. Colmery Veterans Educational Assistance Act aka The Forever GI Bill.
 On today’s podcast, we’re talking about the current status of the GI Bill and Coding Bootcamps.

 Maggi Molina works with Operation Code, a national nonprofit that helps veterans get into the technology industry.
 She helps both veterans and code schools navigate the GI Bill.
 Bootcamps interested in the GI Bill and veterans with questions can email Maggi.